Ji-Hwan Bae Player Props: Pirates vs. Athletics

-The Pittsburgh Pirates, including Ji-Hwan Bae (.394 on-base percentage in past 10 games, 69 points above season-long percentage), battle starter JP Sears and the Oakland Athletics at PNC Park, Monday at 7:05 PM ET.
+The Pittsburgh Pirates, including Ji-Hwan Bae (.382 on-base percentage in past 10 games, 53 points above season-long percentage), battle starting pitcher James Kaprielian and the Oakland Athletics at PNC Park, Tuesday at 7:05 PM ET.

-In his last appearance, he had two hits (going 2-for-4 with two RBI) against the Cardinals.
+In his most recent game he had a one-hit showing (1-for-3) against the Athletics.

 Ji-Hwan Bae Game Info & Props vs. the Athletics